Four things to add to your summer survival kit

-Plan to keep yourself hydrated, especially if you're putting in a longer day at the beach or the pool, and pack some bottled water to make sure you've got a drink when you need one.
-Remember: just because your sweat gets washed away while you're exercising, it doesn't mean you're not sweating.
+Dehydration can happen quickly in hot Queensland summer weather.
+Plan to keep yourself hydrated, especially if you're putting in a longer day at the beach or the pool, and pack some bottles of water to make sure you've got a drink when you need one.
+Taking your own water bottles is also a win for the environment!

 Phone alarm or kitchen timer

-Don't rely on your gut - or the first stinging sensation that accompanies sunburn - to tell you when it's time to head back to the towels and re-apply.
-Set an alarm on your phone or take a cheap kitchen timer along, so you've got a reliable time marker that lets you now when your hour is up.
+Don't rely on your gut - or the first stinging sensation that accompanies sunburn - to tell you when it's time to re-apply.
+Set an alarm on your phone or take a cheap kitchen timer with you, so you've got a reliable time marker that lets you now when you need to slop on some more.